aarsh0192/pvp-chess-game/README.md

 **Run the game:**
 python main.py

-Press 'T' to change the theme.
+Press 'T' to change the theme.<br>
 Press 'R' to reset the game.